eastsheng/ReadLog/README.md

 ## ReadLog

-- A python code to read thermo info from lammps log file
+- A python code to read thermo info from the log file of lammps output

 ### Installation